 Some Context: Our History with Higher-Ed Rankings

-The staff of AcademicInfluence.com has been doing higher-education rankings now for over a decade.
-We have worked on some of the most trafficked and profitable ranking websites in the “education space.”
+The staff of AcademicInfluence.com has long experience in doing higher-education rankings.
+We have worked on some of the most trafficked and profitable ranking websites in the “education space,” as it is called.
 To our credit (and the same cannot be said for the industry as a whole), in our ranking of colleges and universities, we never raised the rank of a school for gain or benefit, nor did we ever lower one for lack thereof.